lse-ds105/ds105a-project-turkey-duck-and-fish/README.md

 1. Access the repository: Either clone this repository using the git clone command on the terminal, or interact with it on GitHub.

 2. Navigate to the **Code(src)** file and open the jupyter notebooks.
 Follow the process and comments within the notebooks to run the code and reproduce the analysis.
+(it is recommended to read in this order: 1: api request.ipynb, 2: Data Filtration.ipynb, and 3: pplot-jan27.ipynb)

 3. Or alternatively, simply explore the Data/, Final Data/, and figs/ folders to view the comprehesively scraped and filtered data and the findings displayed in the figures.